lpavone-wn/url-shortener/README.md

 expiry dates.

 URLService is a singleton, as we only need a single instance of the class for the application.
-Alternatively may have use dependency injection for "Inversion of Control" pattern, but since @Autowired was ruled out in the guidelines, injection seen to similar.
-So using Singletons rather than @ApplicationScoped CDI beans.
+Alternatively may have used dependency injection for "Inversion of Control" pattern, but since @Autowired was ruled out in the guidelines, injection seemed to similar.
+So using Singletons rather than something like
+@ApplicationScoped CDI beans.

-URLService handles cleanup of expired URL's using a scheduled thread executor to run periodically and purge any expired tokens.
+URLService handles cleanup of expired URL's using a scheduled thread executor that runs periodically to purge any expired tokens.

 #### URLRepository
 The URLRepository is used to persist short URL's, with operations to create,